 Despite the upgrades, the O.H.
 Kruse Grain & Milling Company subsidiary is discontinuing the manufacturing of horse feed at the Goshen facility.

 CDFA’s Feed and Livestock Drugs Inspection Program enforces manufacturing, distribution, and labeling regulations for commercial livestock feed.

 Did you know monensin toxicity in horses may look like a neurological problem or even colic?

 Another situation is if one horse is eating a different feed than the rest of the stable.
 An immediate necropsy after death, as well as testing the feed for contaminants, prior to making contact with the feed company, is imperative.

-WARNING: Do not push play unless you are looking for an educational opportunity to see the warning symptoms of monensin poisoning in horses.
+WARNING: Do not push play unless you are looking for an educational opportunity to see the horrific symptoms of monensin poisoning in horses.
 No horse should suffer like this ever.

 This video is difficult to watch.